* GadgetBuilder.com *

 Finally, the light came on: raising the headstock is equivalent to lowering the tailstock since the goal is to set them equal.
 I had to loosen the headstock again (not optimum) to correct the tailstock height error.
 Shimming the headstock is faster and easier than lapping the tailstock to match the headstock height; future wear may lower the tailstock which can be compensated by exchanging this shim for a thinner shim.
 My tailstock measured 0.0025 high so I added a 5 thou shim on the rear headstock support point (without disturbing the shims previously installed on the V), raising the chuck (in the center of the headstock) by half the thickness of this shim.
 This worked as anticipated: the height of the tailstock is now about 0.3 thou high while spindle angular alignment was unaffected.
 (Paper shims work but are not the best because they can be difficult to remove if re-shimming is needed later, best to use real shim stock or even pieces trimmed from a soda can.)

 My tailstock exhibited repeatability errors, e.g. the horizontal error would vary by up to 2 thou each time the camlock was released, the tailstock moved away and then back and the camlock re-locked.
-This bedeviled me for a long while before, while working on the carriage gibs, I found (and removed) a small ridge in the tailstock "V", probably caused by wear.
+This bedeviled me for a long while before, while working on the carriage gibs, I found (and removed) a small ridge in the tailstock "V".

 Prior to alignment my lathe did not drill well from the tailstock -- the center drill would scribe a small circle when brought slowly into contact with work in the chuck, with increased pressure drilling would start but the drill would wobble; there was also a "scrapey" feel when drilling deep holes.
 Following alignment the drill starts nicely without wobble and is noticeably smoother in deep holes.